wpm/bisemantic/README.md

 The following command can be used to train a model on the `train.csv` file in this data set.

     bisemantic train train.csv \
-        --text-1-name question1 --text-2-name question2 --label-name is_duplicate \
+        --text-1-name question1 --text-2-name question2 --label-name is_duplicate --index-name id \
-        --validation-fraction 0.2 --maximum-tokens 150 --dropout 0.5 --batch-size 1024 --units 256 \
+        --validation-fraction 0.2 --maximum-tokens 75 --dropout 0.5 --batch-size 1024 --units 256 --bidirectional \
         --model-directory-name quora.model

-This achieved an accuracy of 83.49% on the validation split after 10 epochs of training.
+This achieved an accuracy of 83.71% on the validation split after 9 epochs of training.

 ### Textual Entailment

 The [Stanford Natural Language Inference corpus](https://nlp.stanford.edu/projects/snli/) is a corpus for the recognizing textual entailment (RTE) task.
-It labels "text" sentences as either entailing, contradicting, or being neutral with respect to a "hypothesis" sentence.
+It labels a "text" sentences as either entailing, contradicting, or being neutral with respect to a "hypothesis" sentence.

 Bisemantic creates a model similar to that described in \[Bowman et al., 2015\] .
 The following command can be used to train a model on the `train snli_1.0_train.txt` and `snli_1.0_dev.txt` files in